-The Midsummer feast though is a short period of rest between bursts of frenzied activity.
+The Midsummer feast is a short period of rest between bursts of frenzied activity.
 We just finished a bunch of stuff and we are feeling accomplished.
 Not bored and in desperate need of human contact but physically tired and mentally somewhat smug.
-At midsummer, we feel mighty.
+At Midsummer, we feel mighty.
 Assuming, of course that we actually got all of our spring planting done on time (The year my son was in Bootcamp this did not happen as we spent the week of the last frost date out of state at his graduation festivities.
 That Midsummer passed largely unnoticed!).
 It is definitely time to celebrate our awesomeness and the fact that our awesomeness is going to lead to deliciousness.

 Generally, we go a little grill crazy at this time.
 We grill everything but are especially fond of mushrooms and veggie kabobs.
 And there’s the fruit salad and chocolate covered strawberries because strawberries and raspberries are the delights of the season right now.
 These are rounded out by all sorts of delicious green things, spring radishes and some edible flowers.
 Our ducks are giving us more eggs than we can keep up with, so they are definitely making an appearance on our table.
 We don’t eat a lot of meat this time of year, but if we do, it’ll be my husband’s BBQed ribs, cooked low and slow and filling the yard with its fragrance.
 Outdoor games like horseshoes, croquet and ladder ball and, of course, water fights and noodle battles, are featured activities.
 Before the farm, we used to go camping.
 Now we might set up a tent behind the fire circle.